Article Table Of Contents

 - Median Income / Median Rent (Higher is better)

 We added simply median home price because high home prices generally correlate with higher expenses for all costs related to homes (heating, electricity, etc).

 You can then compare these metrics in each of the places in Virginia to figure out which is the least expensive.

 What you are left with is a "Cost of Living Index" by taking the average rank of each of these metrics for each city.

 So we used that cost of living index in order to rank all of the 61 places in Virginia that have more than 5,000 people.

 The place with the lowest cost of living in Virginia according to the data is Pulaski.
 You can download the data here.

 There You Have It Mr. Or Mrs. Virginia Cheapskate

-If you're looking at the cost of living numbers in Virginia, this is an accurate list of the cheapest places to call home.
+If you're looking at the cost of living numbers in Virginia, this is an accurate list of the most affordable places to live in Virginia for 2020.

 Here's a look at the most expensive cities in Virginia according to the data: